simonsmith/grunt-suitcss/README.md

 ```

 #### Custom Options
 In this example, custom options are used to disable `preprocess`.
-If your components are written in Sass/LESS it might be useful to disable preprocessing of variables.

 **Note** If both `conform` and `preprocess` are set to false then `grunt-suitcss` will simply return the untouched CSS.